Polyvagal Therapy

 Do you find yourself constantly on edge, feeling stuck in cycles of anxiety, depression, or emotional numbness?
 Are you struggling to feel safe in relationships or to regulate your emotions in a way that allows for connection and joy?
 Maybe past trauma has left you feeling disconnected from yourself and others, making it difficult to experience a sense of peace or trust.

 Many people who experience emotional dysregulation, chronic stress, or trauma-related symptoms feel frustrated and helpless.
 You might be feeling like your reactions are out of your control, leading to feelings of shame or self-judgment.
 The good news is that healing is possible.
-With the help of polyvagal-informed therapy—a trauma-focused therapy approach—you can learn how to navigate your nervous system responses and move toward a place of safety, connection, and resilience.
+With the help of polyvagal-informed therapy—a somatic therapy approach—you can learn how to navigate your nervous system responses and move toward a place of safety, connection, and resilience.
 Polyvagal Institute

 Many individuals struggle with emotional regulation, and the science behind this challenge is deeply rooted in our nervous system.
 The autonomic nervous system, which governs our responses to stress and connection, can become dysregulated due to chronic stress, trauma, or unresolved emotional wounds.
 Research shows that trauma survivors often experience persistent activation of their fight-or-flight response, leading to heightened anxiety or dissociation.
 PMC Article